Ben Platt: 2002–2014: Early stage and The Book of Mormon

 At 9 years old, Platt played Winthrop Paroo in The Music Man at the Hollywood Bowl alongside Kristin Chenoweth.
 At 11, he appeared in a brief national tour of Caroline, or Change, by Jeanine Tesori and Tony Kushner.
 At 17, he played Jean Valjean in Kidz Theater's production of Les Misérables.
 His other early roles include the role of Claude Bukowski in Columbia University's production of Hair: The American Tribal Love-Rock Musical.
-He has also collaborated on a workshop of Alice by Heart, by Duncan Sheik and Steven Sater, a new take on Alice in Wonderland.
+He has also collaborated on a workshop of Alice by Heart, by Duncan Sheik and Steven Sater, a new take on Alice's Adventures in Wonderland.

 In 2012, Platt was cast as Elder Arnold Cunningham in the Chicago production of The Book of Mormon.
 The show premiered at the Bank of America Theatre on December 19, 2012, after a week of previews.
 The production was well received and closed on October 6, 2013.
 Critics lauded Platt's performance, calling him a "true revelation in this brand new Chicago production...
 He really leans into this part, throwing himself out there with the abandonment of youth".
 Platt later reprised his role as Elder Cunningham on Broadway at the Eugene O'Neill Theatre from January 7, 2014, to January 6, 2015.